Dikkatra Parvathi: Production

 The film was shot in Thorapalli, the birthplace of Rajaji, in a single 28-day schedule.
+The filming began on 1 October 1973 and held till 17 October, the filming was again resumed on 25 October and completed on 30 October.
+None of the actors wore makeup for their characters.
 The court scenes were shot in the actual court at Hosur and Chennai and the local lawyers participated, for the first time in Tamil cinema.
+Venkatasawamy Naidu, MLA from Hosur performed the role of judge.
 The film's ₹2.5 lakh (worth ₹3.3 crore in 2021 prices) budget was 80 per cent funded by the Film Finance Corporation of India which was subsequently renamed National Film Development Corporation of India and set a precedent.
 When the producers and the director could not repay the loan, then Chief Minister of Tamil Nadu, M. G. Ramachandran, repaid the dues and purchased the film for the Tamil Nadu state.
 It was the first time in film history that a State Government had purchased a film after its release.
 The dialogues for the film were written by Karaikudi Narayanan.

 It was the only film with a story based upon Rajaji's work.
 The signature of Rajaji in the letter of permission given to Singeetam Srinivasa Rao is the last signature of his life.